Wednesday, January 15, 2025

 The Birthday Present is one of those books which is all premise no plot.
 This is the one about a Tory politician in the late-Thatcher/Major era (1990-97), Ivor Tesham, who fears being implicated in a sex scandal when his mistress Hebe--that's Hee-bee as in heebie-jeebies--Furnval is killed in a car accident during an "adventure sex" scenario which the two pretty pervs concocted for her birthday.

 Hebe was to be "kidnapped" by two men, blindfolded, handcuffed and gagged, carried to a house and dumped on the bed for Ivor's (and apparently her own) carnal pleasure.
-All well and good, at least if you're a kinkster, but as mentioned there's a deadly car accident along the way and Hebe is killed along with one of her :kidnappers," while the other is hospitalized in a coma.
-What will happen now to Ivor?
+All well and good, at least if you're a kinkster, but as mentioned there's a deadly car accident along the way and Hebe is killed along with one of her "kidnappers," while the other is hospitalized in a coma.
+What will happen now to Ivor and his political career?!

 Well, not much, really, in the event.
 The whole thing just seems to drag interminably.
 It sounds exciting, adventure sex, bondage and all that, but it's really a damp squib.
 Rendell is far too decorous--dare I say genteel and ladylike--to write about this sort of thing with real conviction.
 It's like Agatha Christie writing about SM Clubs.

 For example, Rendell repeatedly says that in the kidnap car Hebe had a gag in her mouth and it's indicated that Ivor got this "gag" at a sex shop but then it's stated that Hebe had a scarf wrapped around her mouth.
 Well, that's not the same thing, is it?
 You wouldn't be buying a scarf at a sex shop.
 Hebe's gal pal Jane Atherton (see below) is reluctantly titillated by a "dog collar" from Hebe's kink bag, but that's about as far as Rendell dares go with this.
-Still, this was, after all, three years before Fifty Shades of Grey made bondage mainstream for the Oprah set.
+(She also mentions the word "dildoes" once and she has Ivor say "fuck" about four or five times.)

 Rendell gets mildly kinky